-A Barcelona prodigy who felt time on the pitch was more valuable than training at La Masia.
-RB Leipzig have signed one of European football's most prized young talents from Dinamo Zagreb, Dani Olmo.
+A Barcelona prodigy who felt time on the pitch was more valuable than training at La Masia, RB Leipzig signed one of European football's most prized young talents from Dinamo Zagreb in Dani Olmo.

 Club: RB Leipzig

 Position: Attacking midfielder

 Born in Terrassa, on the outskirts of Barcelona, Olmo always looked destined to spend time at the Spanish club's famed La Masia youth academy.
 He joined from city rivals Espanyol in 2007, aged seven.
 Olmo finished top scorer for his age group in four of his six seasons at La Masia, but decided to leave Barcelona to progress his career, joining Croatian club Dinamo Zagreb on a professional contract in the summer of 2014.